Nightmare Number one, wide awake: In the summer of 1959, my father, an Air Force bomber pilot, was transferred to a base near Cheyenne, Wyoming.

 (Such attendance, they also knew, greatly increased the odds we would marry other Catholics, and produce that most valuable of church assets: new Catholic families.)

 To this end, it was announced one day that we would soon be treated to a field trip, all the way to Denver, to visit the nearest Catholic colleges: Regis, for men, run by the Jesuits; and nearby Loretto Heights, for women, operated by the Sisters of Loretto.

 I enjoyed the trip, though I was already clear that, as a budding atheist, wherever I went to college, it would be at a secular school.
 This resolve was greatly strengthened when we visited, of all places, the Regis library.

-I had long had fond feelings for libraries, and at first glance, the one at Regis seemed a fine specimen: well-lighted, relatively new, with many long open shelves.
+I had fond feelings for libraries, and at first glance, the one at Regis seemed a fine specimen: well-lighted, relatively new, with many long open shelves.
 Open shelves of books to me embodied freedom of thought and learning, and its liberating possibilities.

 But something didn’t jibe with this appealing tableau.
 Behind the reference desk, my eye was caught by a large area enclosed by heavy mesh metal partitions, like chain link fencing but thicker, with a locked gate.
 Inside were more books; I could see the shelves through the mesh.
 Were they antiquities?
 Precious manuscripts of historic value?
 They didn’t look like that.

 No. My question to a cheerful librarian got a straightforward answer: the enclosure was for books on the Index Librorum Prohibitorum: the Catholic Index of Forbidden Books.